 Security is a top priority for many businesses.
 According to a 2017 Microsoft Hosting and Cloud Study, the top reason companies hire MSPs is for improved security.

 An MSP can provide you with a variety of options to protect your network, as well as helping you prepare for future security trends.

-Managed Service Providers can protect a single device or an entire network, and next generation firewalls, like Barracuda, can track multiple applications at one time.
+Agencies that provide Managed IT Services can protect a single device or an entire network.
+Next generation firewalls, like Barracuda, can track multiple applications at one time.

 Cybersecurity Ventures predicts that a ransomware attack will strike a business every 14 seconds by the end of the year.
-Your business needs a plan to prevent data loss, and an MSP that is certified and qualified as an MSSP (Managed Security Service Provider) can help you make sure your data is secure.
+Your business needs a plan to prevent data loss.
+An MSP that is as certified and qualified as an MSSP (Managed Security Service Provider) can help you make sure your data is secure.

 According to CSO, 72% of companies use MSPs for backup and disaster recovery.

-A quality MSP knows how to communicate and interact with its customers.
+A quality Managed Service Provider knows how to communicate and interact with its customers.
 In addition to browsing an MSP’s website, search for them on google and social media to see how well they engage with customers and offer relevant information.

 Check out online reviews and watch for specific keywords that match your company’s needs, like how well the potential MSP manages security, customizes services, and acknowledges complaints.